 Decide How to Back your Files Up

 Traditionally, files would be backed up by making a photocopy of a document, placing it in a properly labeled folder and storing it in a filing cabinet.
-These days, many businesses develop electronic filing systems that can mimic old paper systems by using Microsoft word or other customized programs.
-In order to back these files up, they would save them in second hard drives, removable drives or in internet and off-site locations.
-When going paperless, decide which system you would want to use for regular and consistent backing up of your documents.
+These days, many businesses develop electronic filing systems that can mimic old paper systems by using Microsoft Word or other customized programs.
+To back these files up, they would save them in second hard drives, removable drives or in internet and off-site locations.

 Prep the Team and Set a Deadline